-Picture a high court of law from 200 years ago and no doubt you’ll envision elaborate powdered wigs.
-The Supreme Court may still have the same if not for one man: Thomas Jefferson.
-He fought hard against the concept of Supreme Court justices donning wigs because he thought it made them look British, which was a huge affront to TJ.
+Picture a high court of law 200 years ago and you likely envision elaborate powdered wigs.
+The Supreme Court could still involve wigs if not for one man: Thomas Jefferson.
+He fought hard against the concept of Supreme Court justices donning wigs because he thought it made them look British — a huge affront to TJ.

 14. Supreme Court justices were once featured on U.S. currency